 Our nervous system is ageing too.

-As we move through menopause and lose oestrogen, our nerves change in structure too.
-Our nerves rely on oestrogen to help to send signals along the nerve axon or pathway.
+As we move through menopause and lose oestrogen, our nerves change in structure and function.
+With our nerves relying on oestrogen to help to send signals along the nerve axon or pathway, when oestrogen levels decline, there are changes to the nerve walls.
 Our blood vessels rely on oestrogen too.
 Oestrogen helps the elasticity of our blood vessels.
 Both these systems are intricately connected and as we move through menopause and we lose the role of oestrogen, the changes on these two systems alone can affect the quality of life for many women.
 We can feel more anxious, more wired and tired and we can feel hopeless, un-motivated and more easily over-whelmed.
 For women who have coped all their lives, these feelings can be challenging.

 The changes that occur in our body as we move through menopause clash with our modern lifestyles.
 It’s why, most of us need to re-balance up the competing nervous systems and make time in our day to dampen down the dominant sympathetic system and allow our calming para-sympathetic nervous system to dominate as well.